Bình Thuận province: Demography

 Bình Thuận had a population of 1,170,700 people in 2007.
 The population grew by 1.35% per year on average between 2000 and 2007.
 Growth was particularly strong in urban areas at 4.42% per year on average.
 As a result, urbanisation increased from 30.4% in 2000 to 37.5% in 2007, making it one of the most urbanized provinces of the South Central Coast (second after Khánh Hòa province).
 Population density ranges from around 1000/km2 in Phan Thiết to less than 100/km2 in the districts of Bắc Bình, Hàm Tân, Hàm Thuận Nam and Tánh Linh.

 Apart from the majority Kinh, there are several ethnic minorities in the province.
 Some Cham communities are in the coastal regions of eastern Bình Thuận.
 Other minorities mainly inhabit the mountainous regions along the border with Lâm Đồng province.
 They include the Koho and Raglai.

-Administrative divisions
+Ethnic groups

+The majority ethnic group in the province is Vietnamese (Kinh).
+There are also significant minorities such as the Cham, Raglai, Koho, and Hoa.

+Administration

-Bình Thuận is subdivided into 10 district-level sub-divisions:
+Bình Thuận is subdivided into 10 district-level sub-divisions :